Case Study: Round Rock, TX

 Start with what Round Rock proves:

-A city doesn’t need to do everything—but it does need someone responsible for coordination.
-(Neighborhood Services began in 2012.)
+A city doesn’t need to do everything, but it does need someone responsible for coordination and establishing trusted city-church communication channels

+Start with Start with practical community needs.
 Tools + structure remove barriers for residents.
-(Community Tool Trailer + Tool Depot.)